zabbix/zabbix/templates/db/oracle_odbc/README.md

 ## Overview

+The template is developed to monitor a single DBMS Oracle Database instance with ODBC and can monitor CDB or non-CDB installations.
+## Tested versions

+This template has been tested on:

+- Oracle Database, version 12c2, 18c, 19c

+## Requirements

 For Zabbix version: 7.0 and higher.
-The template is developed to monitor a single DBMS Oracle Database instance with ODBC.

-This template was tested on:

-- Oracle Database, version 12c2, 18c, 19c

 ## Setup